Silzinc/FMM-Project/cpp/README.md

 ```

 Then, rerun the cmake preset command. vcpkg will indicate the lines to add to `CMakeLists.txt`.
 Add it, and rebuild.

+## Dependencies used

+- [Boost.MultiArray](https://www.boost.org/doc/libs/1_87_0/libs/multi_array/doc/index.html) is used to represent the 3D arrays in the `FMMTree` struct.
+- [Boost.QVM](https://www.boost.org/doc/libs/1_87_0/libs/qvm/doc/html/index.html) provides an implementation for the arithmetic on 3x3 matrices and size 3 vectors.
+- [fmt](https://fmt.dev/latest/index.html) is used for string formatting and printing.
+- [doctest](https://github.com/doctest/doctest) allows to write test cases in a convenient way.
+- [Matplot++](https://alandefreitas.github.io/matplotplusplus/) is a simple interface to Gnuplot for plotting.